seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 readiness is all: since no man has aught of what he
 leaves, what is't to leave betimes?

 *Enter KING CLAUDIUS, QUEEN GERTRUDE, LAERTES, Lords, OSRIC, and Attendants with foils, & c*

 **KING CLAUDIUS**
 Come, Hamlet, come, and take this hand from me.

-*KING CLAUDIUS puts LAERTES ' hand into HAMLET's*
+*KING CLAUDIUS puts LAERTES' hand into HAMLET's*

 **HAMLET**
 Give me your pardon, sir: I've done you wrong;